 We are meeting this challenge with the FMS Eco Driving feature.
 It monitors driver behaviour by reading FMS CAN data from trucks and lorries and sending a report to the server, showing fleet managers the driving style of their drivers.
-Although this functionality applies to all Teltonika PROFESSIONAL category GPS trackers, we will use the FMC650 as an example here.
+Although this functionality applies to Teltonika PROFESSIONAL category FMx6 series GPS trackers, we will use the FMC650 as an example here.
 Let's take a closer look at how the solution works.

 Reports - FMS Eco Driving is a report-based functionality.
 The functionality generates a report on a driver's behaviour after the trip has taken place.
 It allows fleet managers to stay aware of driver behaviour and fleet operations.
 There are a number of hard-coded report triggers, such as Startup, Power Down, Driver ID, and End of Day.
 It's also possible to select additional configurable triggers for each element - Trip/Periodic: Trip Start, Trip End, and Periodic.